NGJIESHENG/MindLah/README.md

 ## Mental health support for students

 **Problem Statement:**
+Many students don’t seek help because counseling resources are limited or they fear stigma.
+This challenge will explore creating tools for self-care, mental health support, and helping students cope with the demands of university life.

+**Objective**
 Build an application tailored for university students that helps complement existing support systems by offering proactive mental health tools, promoting self-care, and helping students manage stress.

 ## Table of Contents